Diclofenac Sodium (dye-KLOE-fen-ak SOE-dee-um), Misoprostol (mye-soe-PROST-ol)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or have kidney disease, liver disease, anemia, aspirin-sensitive asthma, bleeding problems, diabetes, porphyria, high blood pressure, congestive heart failure (CHF), or other heart or circulation problems.
+- Make sure your doctor knows if you are breastfeeding or have kidney or liver disease, anemia, asthma, bleeding problems, diabetes, porphyria, high blood pressure, congestive heart failure (CHF), or other heart problems.
 Tell your doctor if you have a digestion problem (such as inflammatory bowel disease), lupus, or a similar connective tissue disease.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.